James O. McNamara, M.D.

 Raymond J. Dingledine, Ph.D.

-Raymond J. Dingledine, Ph.D., is a professor in the Department of Pharmacology at Emory University School of Medicine and one of NeurOp’s founders.
-Prior to joining Emory in 1992, he was a professor in the Department of Pharmacology at the University of North Carolina, Chapel Hill.
+is professor emeritus in the Department of Pharmacology at Emory University School of Medicine and one of NeurOp’s founders.
+Prior to joining Emory in 1992 as Chair of Pharmacology, he was a professor in the Department of Pharmacology at the University of North Carolina, Chapel Hill.
 He is widely recognized as one of the foremost experts in the field of neuropharmacology, and his current research primarily focuses on the role of inflammation in disease indications involving seizures.
 He has published more than 200 research papers during his career and served as editor of Molecular Pharmacology.
-Dr. Dingledine was elected to the Institute of Medicine in 2010 and the Norwegian Academy of Science and Letters in 2018.
-He is the recipient of numerous other scientific honors and awards, including a Javits Neuroscience Investigator Award from the NIH, the Epilepsy Research Award from the American Epilepsy Society, two Bristol-Myers Squibb Neuroscience Awards, the PhRMA Career Excellence Award, and the Robert Ruffolo Career Achievement Award.
-He is past treasurer of the Society for Neuroscience (SfN) and served on the scientific council of NINDS.
+Dr. Dingledine was elected to the Institute of Medicine in 2010, the Norwegian Academy of Science and Letters in 2018, and the National Academy of Inventors in 2024.
+He is the recipient of numerous other scientific honors and awards, including a Javits Neuroscience Investigator Award from the NIH, the Epilepsy Research Award from the American Epilepsy Society, two Bristol-Myers Squibb Neuroscience Awards, the PhRMA Career Excellence Award, the Robert Ruffolo Career Achievement Award, and the Julius Axelrod Prize from the Society for Neuroscience (SfN).
+He is past treasurer of SfN and served on the scientific council of NINDS.
 He currently chairs the SfN Investment Committee.
-Dr. Dingledine received his Ph.D. degree in pharmacology from Stanford University.
+Dr. Dingledine received his Ph.D. degree in pharmacology from Stanford University

 Dennis C. Liotta, Ph.D.